1912 Packard Model 30

-In 2013 I had an enquiry from Chasing Classic Cars TV host Wayne Carini, wanting to visit my late father’s garage in Santa Monica to profile some of the family cars we had held onto.
+In 2013 I had an inquiry from Chasing Classic Cars TV host Wayne Carini, wanting to visit my late father’s garage in Santa Monica to profile some of the family cars we had held onto.
 I enthusiastically said “yes” and, in no time, a film crew showed up.
 The timing was good, as I had just been told the family’s 1912 Packard Model 30 was accepted to the Pebble Beach Concours d’Elegance, which was coming up in a few months.

 If any of you tuned into that episode of Wayne’s show you will have seen me in the garage trying time and again to start the cars.
 Anyone in the classic car world knows that cars don’t get better by sitting idle, and it had been perhaps longer than I had thought since I had taken any of them for a drive.
 I think the mind plays tricks on you: you remember that the last time you drove a car everything ran just fine right up until you parked it back in its spot and shut it off.
 So why won’t it just start right up again?
 Anyhow, Wayne’s crew captured some fairly comical footage of me draining batteries while trying to start up the 1931 Pierce-Arrow and the 1912 Packard — with very little success.
 We did finally manage to get the Pierce-Arrow running and had a nice drive around the neighborhood filming and talking about the car.
 However, when the crew left, I wasn’t happy about the state of the cars nor how this episode of CCC was shaping up — especially when I realized how much work needed to be done to get the 1912 Packard ready for the Concours!